HannahNT123/library_zines/README.md

 # 📚 Zines About Libraries, Librarians, and Librarianship

-*Zines about libraries and librarianship exist — but without a dedicated retrieval system, they remain difficult to find.
-This little online library aims to change that.*
+*Zines about libraries and librarianship are critical resources and exceptionally cool records...they are also hard to track down.
+This little online zine library is an attempt to bring together a special collection in pursuit of preservation and access.

 ---